Rip current statement issued for Camden County until 1 a.m. Saturday

-On Wednesday at 2:34 a.m. a rip current statement was issued by the National Weather Service in effect until Saturday at 1 a.m.
+A rip current statement was issued by the National Weather Service on Thursday at 3 a.m. in effect until Saturday at 1 a.m.

 Navigating rip currents: Your survival manual